 Be shocked that this bar doesn't have what the last bar you were at has

 What?
-They don't have that delicious 30yr-old Scotch you had at the upscale bar earlier?
-Of course they don't.
+It doesn't have that delicious 30-year-old Scotch you had at the upscale bar earlier?
+Of course it doesn't.
 You're at a brewery.

 Order one drink at a time